hashicorp/terraform-website/README.md

 If a submodule shows up as "changed" in `git status` but you haven't done anything with it, it probably just means you updated your `terraform-website` branch and it now says the submodule should be at a newer commit.
 Run `git submodule update` to resolve it.
 Inactive submodules don't show up in `git status`.

-In general, you should never need to commit a submodule update to `terraform-website`; updates get handled automatically during provider releases, and aren't necessary for getting new content onto the website anyway.
+In general, you should never need to commit a submodule update to `terraform-website`; they're updated automatically during releases, and deploys use fresh content from the upstream stable-website branch anyway.

 Avoid running `git rm` on a submodule unless you know what you're doing.
 You usually want `git submodule deinit` instead.